 The Family Mediation Voucher Scheme

-As part of this active encouragement for parties to attempt dispute resolution through mediation, last month it was announced that the Ministry of Justice has created a family mediation voucher scheme to support families to go to mediation where there are limited finances.
-The voucher scheme is time-limited, but it is currently providing a sum of £500 per case to families who are mediating on child arrangements issues.
-The scheme has been developed as a response to the Covid-19 pandemic with a view to supporting families to settle disputes.
+As part of this active encouragement for parties to attempt dispute resolution through mediation, it was announced that the Ministry of Justice has created the family mediation voucher scheme to support families to go to mediation where there are limited finances.
+The voucher scheme provides a sum of £500 per case to families who are mediating on child arrangements issues.
+Initially, the scheme was developed as a response to the Covid-19 pandemic, but has since been extended indefinitely.

-Given the active encouragement of mediation in family disputes, it is hoped that the voucher scheme will allow for more people to access mediation so that less cases are coming before the family court.
+The voucher scheme has noticeably encouraged access to mediation.
+With the financial help, separating couples are more encouraged to give it a go.
 The scheme contributes up to £500 toward the total costs of mediation – but this does not cover the MIAM.
 The voucher scheme will cover the costs of your joint sessions.
 At Direct Mediation Services, the cost of joint sessions is £120 per person per session (so a total of £240).
 The voucher scheme would therefore cover the costs of two joint mediation sessions.

 What is family mediation?